onceclick/johng.co.uk/_posts/2007-05-10-ufc-72-gets-less-appealing-by-the-minute.markdown

 title: UFC 72 Gets Less Appealing by the Minute
 wordpress_url: http://www.johng.co.uk/2007/05/10/ufc-72-gets-less-appealing-by-the-minute/
 ---
 Read <a href="http://www.mad-squabbles.com/2007/05/ufc72-no-longer-on-spike-tv.html">this</a> for a good rag on the UFC 72 card.
-Now it seems <a href="http://www.fightopinion.com/2007/05/09/thursday-trash-talk-boxing-is-cash-money/">Forrest Griffin may be out too</a> (<strong>UPDATE: </strong>He's back on).
+Now it seems <a href="http://www.fightopinion.com/2007/05/09/thursday-trash-talk-boxing-is-cash-money/">Forrest Griffin may be out too</a> (**UPDATE: **He's back on).
 This is the kind of card I would forget to watch on TV let alone one I would want to fly to Belfast for.
 It's also in the busiest month of MMA since last month!
 Which would make it the busiest month ever and there isn't even a Pride show!
 Spot the odd one out:

 UFC 71 - Jackson vs Liddell
 K-1 US - Lesnar's debut, Sakuraba vs Gracie 2, more Carano